embedded-kiddie/Arduino-XIAO-ESP32/MLX90640/README.md

 - [MLX90640 GUI mockup][19]
   [![GUI mockup for a thermography camera using MLX90640](images/GUI-mockup.jpg)](https://youtu.be/9El-2NYCDNU "GUI mockup for a thermography camera using MLX90640 - YouTube")

+## Issues (Jan 17, 2025)

+There are compatibility issues with the graphics library and the SD card library.

+### LovyanGFX

+- [ ] Initializing the GFX at first, initializing the SD card will fail.
+- [ ] SdFat version 2.3.0 fails to compile on drawBmpFile(), so 2.2.3 is required, but Espressif's standard SD library is faster and more stable.

+### TFT_eSPI

+- [ ] Due to SPI bus assignments, the GFX must be initialized before the SD card is initialized.
+- [ ] Both Standard SD library by Espressif and SdFat will fail to initialize SD card.

 [1]: https://www.melexis.com/en/product/MLX90640/Far-Infrared-Thermal-Sensor-Array "Far Infrared Thermal Sensor Array (32x24 RES) I Melexis"

 [2]: https://www.melexis.com/en/documents/documentation/datasheets/datasheet-mlx90640 "Datasheet for MLX90640 I Melexis"